ibm-cloud-docs/log-analysis/network.md

 # Managing network traffic
 {: #network}

-When you have an additional firewall set up, or you have customized the firewall settings in your {{site.data.keyword.cloud_notm}} infrastructure, you need to allow outgoing network traffic to the IBM Cloud Log Analysis with LogDNA service.
+When you have an additional firewall set up, or you have customized the firewall settings in your {{site.data.keyword.cloud_notm}} infrastructure, you need to allow outgoing network traffic to the {{site.data.keyword.la_full_notm}} service.
 {:shortdesc}